-Don't miss out on a chance to grab Montana bonus and preference points!
+Don't miss out on a chance to grab Montana bonus points and preference points!

 If you didn't apply for certain species in the main draw, or are new to hunting, you can purchase bonus points and nonresident preference points for Montana from July 1 through September 30.
 Purchasing these points will help you in the following years' draw.

-This point only period does not allow you to gain more than one point per year as you cannot apply for a species and then purchase points for that same species in the same year.
-Hunters can only purchase bonus points for species which they have not yet applied for, and also a nonresident preference point if you didn't apply earlier in the year.
+This point only period does not allow you to gain more than one point per year as you cannot apply for a species in the draw and then purchase points for that same species in the same year.
+Hunters can only purchase bonus points for species that they have not yet applied for, and also a nonresident preference point if you didn't apply earlier in the year.
 For instance, if you did not apply for a bighorn sheep license, you can purchase a bighorn sheep bonus point.
-Any accumulated bonus points will not expire, but preference points are lost after two years of not applying for a nonresident Combination License.
+Any accumulated bonus points will not expire, but preference points are lost after three years of not applying for a nonresident Combination License.

 Nonresidents who did not apply for a combination license during the main draw (deer, elk or the big game combo), may purchase a preference point to be used in next year’s combination drawing.

 The difference between Montana's bonus and preference points